jp-ryuji/ts-monorepo-boilerplate/docs/linting-and-formatting.md

 pnpm lint:fix
 ```

-This command runs Biome with the `check --apply` flag to fix formatting and linting issues.
+This command runs Biome with the `check --write` flag to fix formatting and linting issues.

 Note: The `pnpm lint:fix` command is not run automatically on commit.
 You should run it manually when you want to auto-fix issues.